Helping Youth Attain Science Literacy

 While these activities were fun and engaging, you may be wondering what the value is in debunking myths and challenging common perspectives.
 These activities enable us to “understand how the world works around us and to know to take observations and make detailed notes,” says Vaishnavi.

-A person who has learned the skills described by Vaishnavi can assess the quality of scientific information and determine whether the source, statements, and implications are based in ‘good’ science, as a result of becoming scientifically literate.
+A person who has learned the skills described by Vaishnavi can assess the quality of scientific information and determine whether the source, statements, and implications are based on ‘good’ science, as a result of becoming scientifically literate.

 SCWIST’s Science Literacy Week activities were made possible by NSERC’s PromoScience Supplemental Grant for Science Literacy Week 2020.
 Special thanks to Vaishnavi Sridhar for her efforts in organizing a week-long series of informative talks and experiments to promote science literacy among Canadian youth.
 Learn more about SCWIST’s ms infinity programming for youth.

 Mandy McDougall is a Digital Content Creator and Youth Engagement Committee Member for SCWIST.
 Outside of SCWIST, she is an Environmental Scientist in Vancouver, Canada.
-Have questions for Mandy?
-Email director-communications[at]scwist.ca to get in touch.

 To top